Aib0t/write-ups/blur-ads/readme.md

 }
 ```

 So, what do we have here?
-This def looks like a thiscall, and beings a function that format file names in a loop, based on some counter.
+This def looks like a `thiscall`, and beings a function that format file names in a loop, based on some counter.

 Potentially `this` is an instance of Massive Ad Client or some other ads related structure, which should have an array of ads textures.
 Since this is clearly a backup handling for local placeholder textures, we can potentially override it and supply our own files into appropriate locations.